Billmate/prestashop/README.md

 ## Changelog

 ### 1.35
-Total of 61 issues closed, the biggest release yet.
+Total of 61 issues closed and 75 commits the biggest release yet.

 * Fix - Made the styling better overall through the plugin
 * Fix - Improved compatibility with Prestashop 1.4